 - Knockoffs damage a designer's reputation as they flood the market.
 People put less credit on a designer when everyone is carrying a similar bag, fake or not, and that can spoil the exclusive message some designers want to send.

 - Copied clothing and accessories are well-known to be constructed in a location that does not treat its employees in accordance with the law.
 Often made overseas or across the border, these pieces support poor worker conditions, child labor, and poverty-level wages.

 - Knockoffs are illegal.
 A strict copy of a designer pieces violates intellectual property laws, and it can be challenged in court.
 Designers invest a great deal of time in creating designs for the public's consumption, and that investment is challenged when knockoffs are introduced.

-Quality Issues with Copied Pieces
+Quality Issues With Copied Pieces

 One of the biggest problems you'll face when shopping for pieces that pull heavily for designer collections is quality.
 Unlike other original collections, these items are often constructed in areas with less rigid quality control standards.
-They also do not have the guarantees or serial numbers that designer pieces sport for quality control.
+They also don't have the guarantees or serial numbers that designer pieces sport for quality control.

 Whether you choose to wear pieces that look similar to designer selections is your own prerogative.
 While it's recommended you consider "designer inspired" pieces instead of true knockoffs, where and how you do business with vendors is extremely important for the fashion industry and for your wardrobe.